Certification FAQs

 Who can I contact if I have questions about certifications or warrants?

-Contact your agency’s Acquisition Career Manager (ACM) for questions related to certifications or warrants.
-ACM’s can provide targeted information in the following areas:
+Contact your agency’s Acquisition Career Manager (ACM) or small agency representative (SAR) for questions related to certifications or warrants.
+ACMs and SARs can provide targeted information in the following areas:

-Find contact information for your agency’s ACM on the FAI.gov ACM Page
+Find contact information for your agency’s ACM or SAR on the FAI.gov ACM/SAR Page

 How do I create a user account in order to access FAI CSOD?